Majangajohn/Agriconnect/README.md

 # Contact

-For hosting this are the commands used
+# For hosting this are the commands used
+hosting.txt

 John Nyange Majanga - Project Manager & Lead Developer